qianjun22/ai-news-feed/README.md

    - Source attribution and direct links
    - Category-based emoji indicators
    - Clickable titles with expandable summaries

-### February 2, 2024

-1. **Load More Functionality**
-   - Added "Load More" button for pagination
-   - Articles are appended to the list without replacing existing ones
-   - Improved article numbering and UI adjustments

-2. **UI Enhancements**
-   - Removed "TODAY" subtitle for today's articles
-   - Ensured dynamic grouping by date

 ## Progress on Development Plan